Scientific name: Aptenodytes forsteri.

 Conservation status: near threatened.

-Emperor penguin populations are projected to undergo a moderately rapid decline over the next three generations owing to the effects of projected climate change.
+Emperor penguin populations are projected to undergo a moderately rapid decline over the next 3 generations owing to the effects of projected climate change.
 Researchers are studying the influence of climatic changes on populations and how future environmental change may impact the species.

 Breeding